MaineKuehn/usim/docs/source/topics/debug.rst

 When run regularly, this will fail with an :py:exc:`AssertionError`.
-The error includes some information to tell you what went wrong, and attempt to explain how to fix it.
+The error includes some information to tell you what went wrong, and attempts to explain how to fix it.

 In addition to validating your simulation, assertion mode also provides rich exception messages.